 Spiritual life plays an important role in the rehabilitation process of children and adolescents.

-Children who wish to receive preparatory talks for the first communion or confirmation
+Children who wish to do so receive preparatory talks for first communion or confirmation.

-Sport is an activity of greater importance for the personal development of children and adolescents.
-From Monday to Friday, they have a mandatory hour of sports and on weekends they organize soccer championships.
+Sports are a significant activity for the personal development of children and adolescents.
+From Monday to Friday, they have a mandatory hour of sports, and football championships are organized on weekends.

-CIMA also has a library that is well stocked with reference books, literary works, short stories, and school texts.
+CIMA also has a well-equipped library with reference books, literary works, stories, and textbooks.

-In addition, other educational or recreational activities are organized on weekends: informative talks and awareness workshops on health and sexuality, artistic activities, events such as celebrations of children's birthdays, the anniversary of CIMA or the annual meeting of the former residents among others.
+Furthermore, educational or recreational activities are organized on weekends: informative talks and awareness workshops on health and sexuality, artistic activities, events such as celebrating the children's birthdays, the anniversary of CIMA, or the annual meeting of former residents, among others.

-Likewise, CIMA has developed links with allied organizations (schools, student groups, associations) that offer specific activities to children, and support CIMA with financial or material donations.
+CIMA has also developed links with partner organizations (schools, student groups, associations) that offer specific activities to the children and support CIMA with financial or material donations.

-Periodically, the “Talent Afternoon” is also organized, during which children and adolescents can demonstrate their skills in singing, music, poetry, drawings, dance… This event is very important to strengthen the self-esteem of children and adolescents.
+Periodically, a "Talent Evening" is organized during which children and adolescents can demonstrate their skills in singing, music, poetry, drawings, dances, etc. This event is very important for strengthening the self-esteem of the children and adolescents.

-Community life implies that children participate in the fulfillment of some tasks for the benefit of all.
-They are obliged to take care of the cleaning and ordering of their pavilion.
-In addition, they have to work obligatory hours in the kitchen and on the farm, cultivating the land and raising animals, activities that are used for household consumption.
+Community life implies that children participate in fulfilling certain tasks for the benefit of all.
+They are obliged to take care of the cleanliness and organization of their pavilion.
+In addition, they have mandatory hours in the kitchen and on the farm, cultivating the land and raising animals, activities that serve the home's consumption.